In Depth Baby Product Reviews Led by a Pediatrician

 Brakes

 The brake pedal on the Yoyo2 is small, almost comically so.
 It is a single-action brake that is slightly off-center to make it easier to press.
-It is press to set and lift to release but is foot-friendly and did not cause pain or shoe damage in our tests.
+It is press-to-set and lift-to-release, but is foot-friendly and did not cause pain or shoe damage in our tests.

 Ease of Setup